Wolfieeewolf/LightscapePlugin/README.md

 This plugin is in very early alpha stage.
 Expect bugs and incomplete features.
 Please report any issues or feature requests through GitHub issues, but understand that as this is an AI-assisted project, fixes and updates may take time as we experiment with the best ways to implement changes.

-## Acknowledgments

-- Built with assistance from Claude AI (Anthropic)
-- Inspired by Philips amBX Gaming Peripherals
-- Made possible by the OpenRGB framework

 ## License